Two attempt to burglarize gun store by ramming building with car

 PRAIRIEVILLE - Authorities in Ascension are searching for two suspects who attempted to burglarize a gun store.

-Early Thursday morning, the suspects attempted to get inside Herbert Guns on Airline Highway.
+Early Thursday morning, the suspects attempted to get inside Hebert Guns on Airline Highway.
 Authorities say the two rammed the side of the building several times with a stolen 2016 Volkswagen GTI.

 After failing to get inside, the suspects fled the scene.
 The stolen car was located but the two suspects are still at large.